bkleinen/bkleinen.github.io/hugo/content/classes/ss2024/info2/labs/note-on-crc-cards.md

 ---
-title: 'A Note on the Notation of CRC Cards'
+title: 'Lab 03 Handout: A Note on the Notation of CRC Cards'
 author: kleinen
 draft: false
 weight: 031